hellige/ccs/README.md

   - It's less suited to basing *everything* on the structure of the tree.
 In part, this is due to the fact that the tree itself specifies sources for annotations.
+  - No nested rulesets.
+  - CSS doesn't separate the pure tree annotation semantics from the particular task of styling documents.
+This is a shame in many ways, because to my knowledge the more general question of tree annotation has not received the attention it deserves.